mattgordon320/Spot-Elevation-Marker/README.md

 ####Script Intentions

 	This script is intended to allow the user to easily create Spot Elevation markers in SketchUp, either in single form or in multiples (grid-based or otherwise).

 ####Development Team Members

-*Matt Gordon - matt.gordon320@gmail.com
+	*Matt Gordon (Primary Developer) - matt.gordon320@gmail.com

 ####Application Goals